OSGeo/gdal/doc/source/drivers/raster/gtiff.rst

 .wld, as well as a MapInfo .tab file.

-By default, information is fetched in following order (first listed is the most prioritary): PAM (Persistent Auxiliary metadata) .aux.xml sidecar file, INTERNAL (GeoTIFF keys and tags), TABFILE (.tab), WORLDFILE (.tfw, .tifw/.tiffw or .wld), XML (.xml)
+By default, information is fetched in following order (first listed is the highest priority): PAM (Persistent Auxiliary metadata) .aux.xml sidecar file, INTERNAL (GeoTIFF keys and tags), TABFILE (.tab), WORLDFILE (.tfw, .tifw/.tiffw or .wld), XML (.xml)